CodePushGo/website/src/content/blog/en/vue-mobile-app-capacitor.md

 }
 ```

-Now, you can build your Vue project and sync it with Capacitor:
+Now, you can build your Vue project and sync it with React Native:

 ```shell
 npm run build